Earthlyours

 Has banned chemical sunscreens in eco-tourism areas like Cozumel and the Riviera Maya.

-According to the International Coral Reef Initiative, up to 90% of snorkelers and divers in reef zones wear sunscreen, highlighting the urgency of such regulations.
+According to the International Coral Reef Initiative, up to 90% of snorkelers and divers wear sunscreen in reef zones, making such regulations increasingly urgent..

 Meanwhile, consumer awareness is driving global momentum.
 More people are demanding transparency, natural ingredients, and planet-friendly packaging.